bouzuya/hspd-search/README.md

-# hspd-bootstrap
+# hspd-search

-A client for the hspd using bootstrap.
+A client to search the hspd : hubot script per day.

 This product is one of [the bouzuya's shuburi][shuburi].
-The product was released in 2015-W03.
+The product was released in 2015-W04.

 # Development